LukeHackett/aws-certificated-security-speciality-study-notes/chapter-03/README.md

 Identity pools support both authenticated and unauthenticated journeys (associated with different IAM roles), where an *authenticated identity* represent users who are verified by a web identity provider (Cognito User Pools, Facebook, Amazon, Google etc) or a custom backend authentication process, while *unauthenticated identities* represent guest users.

 ![Identity Pools Authentication Flow](./identity-pools-authentication-flow.png)

+##### IAM Roles

+You can partition your user's access policies using variables, which is useful for allowing users to upload files into an S3 bucket, with a prefix of their username, for example:

+`"Condition": {"StringLike": {"s3:prefix": "{cognito-identity.aws.com:sub}/*"}}`

+#### User Pool Groups

+Users can be grouped, which can have an optional IAM role attached.

+Each group has a precedence value, which will be used for the default role (when multiple roles exists), but you can assume there other roles via IAM.

 ## Multi-Account Management with AWS Organisations